nikchrts/prj_1/README.md

 - Publish a custom message with odometry value and type of source

 ## Files
-For this project, we created 5 files; one for the dynamic reconfiguration, one launch file, two files related with custom messages and one C++ file, in which our node exists
+For this project, we created 5 files; one for the dynamic reconfiguration, one launch file, two files related with custom messages and one C++ file, in which our node exists<br><br>
-*Configuration Parameters*
 **odom_param.cfg**:
 - **car_odom.launch**:
 - **floatStamped.msg**: